changeworld/azure-docs.pl-pl/articles/vs-azure-tools-storage-explorer-relnotes.md

 #### <a name="fixes"></a>Poprawki

-* Poprawiono: Accounts Microsoft wymagają ponowne uwierzytelnianie co 8 – 12 godzin
+* FIXED Konta Microsoft wymagają ponownego uwierzytelnienia co 8-12 godzin

 #### <a name="known-issues"></a>Znane problemy